 A good solid core is crucial for running.
 As it will help you stabilise, control and co-ordinate the movements of your arms and legs.
 A strong core will also ensure that you can cope with the impact forces generated with each foot strike.
-Running is a series of one legged jumps.
-Each time we land we have to deal with forces equal to or greater than 3 times our own bodyweight.
+Running is a series of one legged forward hops.
+Each time we land we have to deal with forces equal to or greater than 2 and a half to 3 times our own bodyweight.

 Core muscles help with balance too making it easier for you to stay upright on uneven ground or when you stumble.
 Therefore having a good strong core will provide a greater ability to recover from little mishaps, trips and slips and help you avoid injuries.